 What if I have more than one child in this year group?

-If you have more than one child in this year group, please talk to us when we launch the scheme.
+If you have more than one child in this year group, please talk to us.

 How can you make sure that pupils are safe?